google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 ```

 <!--
-In this lab we'll use a few new machine learning techniques.
+In this lab, we'll use a few new machine learning techniques.
 One of these is grid search.
 Grid search is a way to test different hyperparameters for a model.
 The search accepts a dictionary containing keys that map to model parameters.
 The values are lists for hyperparameters that you want to experiment with or single values for parameters that you want to keep constant.

 Grid search tries every combination of parameters and finds which performs the best.
-This can be really useful for testing hyperparameters, but remember that combinations increase at a factorical rate, so running grid search can take quite a while.
+This can be really useful for testing hyperparameters, but remember that combinations increase at a factorial rate, so running grid search can take quite a while.
 -->

 ---